 Cuomo reverses course, calls for special investigator amid sexual harassment allegations

+"While I have deep respect for Chief Judge DiFiore, I am the duly elected attorney general and it is my responsibility to carry out this task, per Executive Law," James said, referring to the chief judge.
+"The governor must provide this referral so an independent investigation with subpoena power can be conducted."

+Earlier Sunday, James said she she "stood ready" to oversee an investigation and "make any appointments necessary."

-It's a reversal for Cuomo, whose special counsel said on Saturday night that a judge selected by the governor's office would investigate the allegations, an arrangement that was widely condemned as inadequate by elected officials across the state.
+Cuomo's support for an independent investigation is a reversal, after his special counsel said on Saturday night that a judge selected by the governor's office would investigate the allegations, an arrangement that was widely condemned as inadequate by elected officials across the state.

 In a story published Saturday, a former aide told The New York Times that Cuomo had harassed her at the height of the coronavirus pandemic.
 The woman, Charlotte Bennett, told the Times that Cuomo had asked her if she was open to a relationship with an older man — an encounter she interpreted as having sexual overtones.
 Bennett, 25, told the Times that when she told Cuomo's chief of staff about the encounter, she was transferred to another job on the other side of the state capitol.